-A person wishing to discharge liquid trade waste to the sewerage system must, under s68 Local Government Act 1993 (LG Act) obtain prior approval from Council.
-Discharging liquid trade waste without an approval is an offence under s626 of the LG Act.
+A person wishing to discharge liquid trade waste to the sewerage system must, under s68 Local Government Act 1993, obtain prior approval from Council.
+Discharging liquid trade waste without an approval is an offence under s626 of the Act.

-The procedure for approval is governed by Chapter 7 Local Government Act 1993 and is subject to the Local Government (General) Regulation 2021 (LG Reg).
+The procedure for approval is governed by Chapter 7 Local Government Act 1993 and is subject to the Local Government (General) Regulation 2005.

-Under clause 28 of the LG Reg, a Council must not grant an approval under section 68 of the Act to discharge trade waste (whether treated or not) into a sewer of the Council unless the Secretary, NSW Department of Industry, Skills and Regional Development (NSW Department of Industry) or the Secretary's nominee has concurred with the approval.
-Under section 90 (2) of the LG Act, the Secretary, NSW Department of Industry may give the Council notice that the concurrence may be assumed (with such qualifications or conditions as are specified in the notice).
+Under clause 28 of the Local Government (General) Regulation, a Council must not grant an approval under section 68 of the Act to discharge trade waste (whether treated or not) into a sewer of the Council unless the Secretary, NSW Department of Industry, Skills and Regional Development (NSW Department of Industry) or the Secretary's nominee has concurred with the approval.
+Under section 90 (2) of the Local Government Act, the Secretary, NSW Department of Industry may give the Council notice that the concurrence may be assumed (with such qualifications or conditions as are specified in the notice).
 The Director Water and Sewerage Regulation has been nominated to give concurrence to trade waste approvals.

-Table of Contents
+Contents

-Pur oose of this policy i

-1 Introd uction 1

-What is Liquid Trade Waste?
-1

-Objec tives 1

-Struct ture of the Policy 2

-2. Part 1 Exemptions 2

-3 Part 2 2 Criteria for approval to discharge liquid trade waste into Council's sewerage system 3

-3.1.
-Factors for consideration 3

-3.2.
-Discharge quality 3

-3.2.1.
-Prohibited or restricted substances and waste 6

-3.2.2.
-Other substances/discharges either prohibited or restricted 7

-4 Part 3 Matters relating to liquid trade waste approvals 7

-4.1.
-Application procedures and approval process 7

-4.2.
-Who can lodge an application 7

-4.3.
-Council's process in determination of applications 7

-4.4.
-Approval of applications 7

-4.5.
-Refusal 7

-4.6.
-Change of approval holder 8

-4.7.
-Validity of an existing approval 8

-4.8.
-Modification and revocation of approvals 8

-4.9.
-Concurrence 8

-5 Sewe rage and liquid trade waste fees and charges 8

-5.1.
-Liquid trade waste charging categories 9

-5.2.
-Non-compliance liquid trade waste charges 9

-5.3.
-Other applicable liquid trade waste charges 9

-5.4.
-Charges for premises with multiple liquid trade waste streams 10

-5.5.
-Summary of category specific fees and charges 10

-5.1.1 Responsibility for payment of fees and charges 10

-6 NSW framework for regulation of sewerage and trade waste and alignment of with the national framework.
-11

-6.1.
-Liquid trade waste service agreement 11

-6.2.
-Enforcement of approvals and agreements 11

-6.3.
-Prevention of waste of water 11

-6.4.
-Effluent improvement plans 11

-6.5.
-Due diligence programs and contingency plans 12

-App endix A A Glossary 13
+Pur oose of this policy i 1 Intro duction 1 What is Liquid Trade Waste?
+1 Objec tives 2 Struc ture of the Policy 2 2.
+Part ' I Exemptions 2 3 Part 2 2 Criteria for approval to discharge liquid trade waste into Council's sewerage system 3 3.1.
+Factors for consideration 3 3.2.
+Discharge quality 3 3.2.1.
+Prohibited or restricted substances and waste 6 3.2.2.
+Other substances/discharges either prohibited or restricted 7 4 Part 3 B Matters relating to liquid trade waste approvals 7 4.1.
+Application procedures and approval process 7 4.2.
+Who can lodge an application 7 4.3.
+Council's process in determination of applications 7 4.4.
+Approval of applications 7 4.5.
+Refusal 8 4.6.
+Change of approval holder 8 4.7.
+Validity of an existing approval 8 4.8.
+Modification and revocation of approvals 8 4.9.
+Concurrence 8 5 Sewe rage and liquid trade waste fees and charges 9 5.1.
+Liquid trade waste charging categories 9 5.2.
+Non-compliance liquid trade waste charges 10 5.3.
+Other applicable liquid trade waste charges 10 5.4.
+Charges for premises with multiple liquid trade waste streams 10 5.5.
+Summary of category specific fees and charges 10 5.1.1 Responsibility for payment of fees and charges 11 6 NSW framework for regulation of sewerage and trade waste and alignment of with the national framework 11 6.1.
+Liquid trade waste service agreement 11 6.2.
+Enforcement of approvals and agreements 12